theophilegervet/theophilegervet.github.io/_book_notes/elon-musk.md

     - Blind idealism without grounding in reality gets nothing done
     - Every business he started was very capital efficient

-- Simplify / delete requirements
-    - The only true requirements are dictated by the laws of physics
-    - Always attach a person’s name to any requirement
-    - Delete requirements to the brink of viability - if you don’t add back 10%, you probably didn’t delete enough: stainless steel Starship, Tesla manufacturing lines, Neuralink as a single device, Twitter staff cuts, etc

-- Rally the company around the right high-level metric to optimize
-    - SpaceX: dollars per kilogram to orbit
-    - Tesla: deliveries per week

 - Cultivate a maniacal sense of urgency
     - Regularly rally the team around quasi impossible objectives: Tesla model 3 "production hell" to ramp up to 5000 units per week, Optimus robot launch, self-driving launch, etc.
     - Lead by example: be on the ground with the team working harder than anyone: sleeping in factory and touring lines every day for Tesla, in the jungle next to the launch pad for Starship, etc.